-Originally produced for students taking papers in Philosophy of Religion and Ethics at A level, I hope these notes will also be of general interest for those exploring these subjects.
+Although most of these notes were produced for students taking papers in Philosophy of Religion and Ethics at A level, I hope they will also be of general interest for all those exploring these subjects.

 Please keep in mind that some of them are based on lectures given a few years ago.
 Although the basic information and arguments remain valid, make sure you check more recent material as well.
 I shall be up-dating these notes from time to time, so do check back.